BlockchainCommons/XID-Quickstart/concepts/fair-witness.md

 4. **Transparent Relationships**: Connections are explicitly disclosed.
 5. **Acceptance Model**: Endorsements are reviewed and formally accepted by the recipient.

-## Practical Implement: Fair Witness Assertion
+## Practical Implementation: Fair Witness Assertion

 Following the Fair Witnessing methodology, a person can use [Gordian-Enveloope